ivan-mitriakhin/random-quote-machine/README.md

 ### A freeCodeCamp project - "Build a Random Quote Machine".

-This is a simple random quote machine built from scratch using React, SASS, and a bit of Bootstrap.
+This is a simple random quote machine built from scratch using React, SCSS, and a bit of Bootstrap.

 # Preview